 Co-founder Craig Wiesner is a graduate of the University of San Francisco with a degree in Organizational Behavior and Adult Learning.
-Craig also spent several semesters at San Jose State University in the (K-12 instructional media) Masters program.
-Craig spent eight years in the United States Air Force, developing and delivering foreign language education.
-Craig received a Joint Services Achievement Medal after his team redesigned a 47-week Korean course, resulting in a sharp rise in student retention and significant improvements in end-of-course language skills tests.
-Craig applied his expertise in education to the emerging computer networking industry, leading education departments for two Silicon Valley pioneers, Vitalink Communications and SynOptics (Nortel Networks).
-Craig was a co-founder of WK Multimedia Network Training, developing classroom and e-Learning courses for clients including industry leaders 3Com, Cisco, Hewlett-Packard, Lucent, Nortel Networks, and Packeteer.
+Craig is a decorated veteran who spent eight years in the United States Air Force as a linguist, intelligence analyst and instructor at the Defense Language Institute.
+Craig later applied his expertise in education to the emerging computer networking industry, leading education departments for two Silicon Valley pioneers, Vitalink Communications and SynOptics (Nortel Networks).
+Craig was a co-founder of WK Multimedia Network Training, developing award-winning classroom and e-Learning courses for clients including industry leaders 3Com, Cisco, Hewlett-Packard, Lucent, Nortel Networks, and Packeteer.

-Craig has been deeply involved in social and economic justice issues and the peace movement for the last 10 years.
+Craig has been deeply involved in social and economic justice issues and the peace movement for the last 20 years.
 He is a member of the steering committee for Multifaith Voices for Peace and Justice, a Bay Area interfaith peace organization.
-Craig is a frequent contributor to the KQED radio perspective series and a prolific writer whose opinion writing has appeared in Tikkun Daily, the San Mateo Daily Journal, CommonDreams.org, the Christian Science Monintor, and the letters sections of Newsweek, the NY Times, the San Francisco Chronicle and the San Jose Mercury News.
+Craig has been a frequent contributor to the KQED radio perspective series and is a prolific writer whose opinion writing has appeared in Tikkun Daily, the San Mateo Daily Journal, CommonDreams.org, the Christian Science Monintor, and the letters sections of Newsweek, the NY Times, the San Francisco Chronicle and the San Jose Mercury News.

 Store Operations Management Consultant Alan Kornfield is pursuing a new career in radiology after years of work in the tech industry.
 He wandered into the shop a few years ago looking for a volunteer opportunity required by one of his classes and since then he's been a dear friend of the shop, helping out in a million ways and has an incredible rapport with customers (actually, with everyone he encounters).

 REACH AND TEACH RECEIVES SUSTAINABLE SAN MATEO AWARD